FAI Hang Gliding and Paragliding Commission (CIVL)

 - In order to be recognised as a Category 2 event, a minimum of 25% of the maximum available places must be set aside for pilots from nations other than that of the organiser e.g. if the maximum number is 100, 25 of these places will be set aside for international competitors.
 The registration deadline for foreign pilots shall be no sooner than 15 days before the start of the competition, after that date unused places can be filled at the discretion of the organiser.

 - Only events which have the approval of the NAC of the organiser may be sanctioned as Category 2.
 If the event is to be held in the territory of another NAC then the organiser must also obtain authorization from that NAC.
-Proof of this authorization must be submitted to FAI/CIVL with the application form.
+The NAC may approve your application online via AMS.
+Alternatively, the proof of this authorization must be submitted to FAI/CIVL in the written form (a letter, or application with NAC responsible person's signature and stamp).
+You can upload the authorization letters in your application on AMS. (check sample docs in the bottom of this page).

 - The rules for Second Category events shall be based as far as appropriate on those for First Category events and shall not conflict with them in principle.

-For full information on the Rules and requirements for Category 2 sanctioned events, please read the INSTRUCTIONS in the Documents at the bottom of this page and also Section 7 Common, Chapter 12 of the Sporting Code as well as discipline-specific sections.
+For full information on the Rules and requirements for Category 2 sanctioned events, please read the instruction on the Sanctioning procedure and also Section 7 Common, Chapter 12 of the Sporting Code as well as discipline-specific sections.

 For PG Accuracy

 Take care to hire CIVL qualified Judges.
-There are special requirements to the number of judges and their qualifications for Category 2 competitions in Section 7 C. Please read them and abide by.
+There are special requirements for the number of judges and their qualifications for Category 2 competitions in Section 7 C. Please read them and abide by.

 For PG Aerobatics